sullic7/ThePrairieHouse/README.md

 # ThePrairieHouse
-Website for The Prairie House, a vacation rental in Wisconsin.
+A new website for The Prairie House, a vacation rental in Wisconsin.